MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 ---

 Also notice how in the main file we load the kernel with _all_ the functions that are needed by the `RouteRequest` function.
-If we do not appropriately load the `GetIntent`, `GetNumbers`, `Sqrt`, and `Multiply` functions, the `RouteRequest` function will fail when it tries to call them.
+If we do not appropriately load the `getIntent`, `GetNumbers`, `Sqrt`, and `Multiply` functions, the `RouteRequest` function will fail when it tries to call them.

 ## Take the next step
 You now have the skills necessary to create both semantic and native functions to create custom plugins, but up until now, we've only called one function at a time.
 In the next section, you'll learn how to chain multiple functions together.